Gernot Wagner serves as lead senior economist at the Environmental Defense Fund.

 Worked for the Boston Consulting Group advising clients on clean technology and carbon market strategies.

-Holds a bachelor’s in environmental science and a master’s and Ph.D. in political economy and government from Harvard, as well as a master’s in economics from Stanford.
+Holds a joint bachelor’s magna cum laude with highest honors in environmental science, public policy, and economics, and a master’s and Ph.D. in political economy and government from Harvard, as well as a master’s in economics from Stanford.

 Is a research associate at the Harvard Kennedy School and a term member of the Council on Foreign Relations.